uwdata/termite-data-server/README.md

 http:// [server] / [dataset] / [model] / [attribute]
 ```

 The string `[server]` is base portion of the URL.
 As multiple projects can be hosted on the same server, `[dataset]` uniquely identifies a project.
-A web-based visualization can access the content of a topic model by specifying remaining URL `[model]/[attribute]` such as `lda/TermTopicMatrix` and `treetm/TermTopicConstraints` to retrieve the term-topic matrix and send user-defined constraints, respectively.
+A web-based visualization can access the content of a topic model by specifying the remaining URL `[model]/[attribute]` such as `lda/TermTopicMatrix` and `treetm/TermTopicConstraints` to retrieve the term-topic matrix and send user-defined constraints, respectively.

 Using the software
 ------------------